Top 5 landmark environmental legal cases in Australia

 1. The Franklin Dam case, Tasmania

 By the time the fight for the Franklin River began, environmental activists were disempowered.
-Back in the early 1970s, Tasmanians had, unsuccessfully, put all their efforts into saving Lake Pedder from being dammed.
+Back in the early 1970s, Tasmanians had, unsuccessfully, put all their efforts into preventing the damming of the Serpentine and Huon rivers, flooding Lake Pedder.
 Yet activists continued the fight for seven years, culminating in a blockade at Warner’s Landing, where 1300 people were arrested.

 The turning point to save the Franklin came when UNESCO declared the Franklin area a World Heritage site and when the newly elected Labor Government enacted the World Heritage Properties Conservation Act 1983, which stopped the dam from being built.
 However, the Tasmanian State Government challenged the Federal Government’s intervention, leading to the landmark legal case, Commonwealth vs Tasmania.